VertaAI/modeldb/CONTRIBUTING.md

    in the PR description

 Code Style
 - Ensure that new code conforms to the code around it.
 Since ModelDB has components written in different languages, be aware of the code style in your particular component
+- Python: Please conform to the [pep-8](https://www.python.org/dev/peps/pep-0008/) style guide whenever possible.
+As part of that, please don't `import *` if it is avoidable!

 Tests
 - Ensure that existing tests are not broken by the new addition